AherRahul/portfolio-v1/README.md

 ## Security

-If you discover any security related issues, please email hello at lichter dot io instead of using the issue tracker.
+If you discover any security related issues, please email hello at rahulvijayaher@gmail.com instead of using the issue tracker.

 ## License

 As mentioned on my website the code of my website is licensed under The MIT License (MIT).
 Please see [License File](MIT%20LICENSE) for more information.
-All written content such as learning lists, articles or similar are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).